vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ## Creating a Cluster Template

-VC3 allows users to create “Cluster Templates” that describe the components of their virtual cluster, including number of head nodes, worker nodes, etc. We currently support HTCondor and WorkQueue clusters with dynamic worker nodes, and fixed head nodes.
+VC3 allows users to create “Cluster Templates” that describe the components of their virtual cluster, including the type of cluster, number of head nodes, worker nodes, etc.
+VC3 currently supports HTCondor and WorkQueue clusters with dynamic worker nodes, and fixed head nodes.

 To define a new template, click the “Cluster Templates” link on the left panel.
 You’ll be able to give your cluster a name, select framework, and number of workers.
-Click “Define Cluster” to finish creating the template.
+Click “Define Cluster Template” to finish creating the template.

 ![step7](../img/screenshot_286.png)